 Coming from a background of math and computer science, I develop algorithms and statistical methods for spatial data science.
-My work aims to better represent and mathematically model spatial problems and to chip away at our understanding of core geographical concepts, such as scale and process.
+My work aims to better represent and mathematically model spatial problems and to chip away at our understanding of core geographical concepts, such as process and scale.
 Through algorithm design, I also seek to advance the principled use of (spatial) data science in social science.
-For more information about my research, click here.
-In my spare time, I love watching movies, playing video games, and biking.
-I’m currently a Ph.D student at Arizona State University in the Spatial Analysis Research Center (SPARC).
+For more information about my research, click here (slightly outdated).
+In my spare time, I love watching movies, playing piano, and biking.
+I am a recipient of the NSF Graduate Research Fellowship and I’m currently a Ph.D student at Arizona State University in the Spatial Analysis Research Center (SPARC).

 28 Sep 2023: My paper, “Controlling for spatial confounding and spatial interference in causal inference”, has been published in Annals of GIS!
 Check it out for a review of spatial causal modeling ideas and to explore relative performance of these models on different spatial datasets!
 (With Peter Kedron.)

 28 Apr 2023: I will be presenting at the Texas A&M Institute of Data Science’s Built Environment Talk Series!
 The talk is on May 11 from 10-10:30am central time.
 You can find out more about the talk from the flyer.

 17 Apr 2023: Our contribution to the Geographic Information Science Body of Knowledge online encyclopedia has been published!
 Find out more about spatial autoregressive models at this link.

 7 Apr 2023: Version 0.0.1 of my first Python package is now live!